 Names of persons appearing in a judgment are anonymised for privacy reasons.
 Businesses and individuals involved with the court in a professional capacity are not anonymised.

 In cases where proceedings can or must be electronic, the judgment is placed in the electronic case-file.
 In this way, the judgment is notified to the parties.

 No, publication on the internet takes place after notification to the parties and therefore after the date of the judgment.
 See also the reply to question 13.

 No, it is not possible to lodge an appeal electronically.
 Only in proceedings in default of appearance conducted electronically can opposition be communicated by electronic means.

-Some forms can be downloaded from the website http://www.rechtspraak.nl/ in PDF format, but these documents too must then be sent by ordinary post to the courts to be included in the proceedings.
+Some forms can be downloaded from the website of De Rechtspraak in pdf format, but these documents too must then be sent by ordinary post to the courts to be included in the proceedings.
 These documents include forms for separation of property and division of the old-age pension, forms for the modification of parental authority, guardianship of an adult, fiduciary administration of property and mentoring, declaration forms for experts and interpreters, insolvency forms, forms for European order for payment procedures, forms for European small claims procedures and complaint forms in appeal proceedings

 The national language version of this page is maintained by the respective EJN contact point.
 The translations have been done by the European Commission service.
 Possible changes introduced in the original by the competent national authority may not be yet reflected in the translations.
 Neither the EJN nor the European Commission accept responsibility or liability whatsoever with regard to any information or data contained or referred to in this document.
 Please refer to the legal notice to see copyright rules for the Member State responsible for this page.